raffertyuy/Handwriting-to-Markdown-Workflow/README.md

 - `ONEDRIVE_CLIENT_ID`: Your Azure AD Application (client) ID
 - `ONEDRIVE_CLIENT_SECRET`: Your Azure AD client secret value
 - `ONEDRIVE_REFRESH_TOKEN`: The refresh token from Step 4
-- `GITHUB_PAT`: GitHub Personal Access Token with 'copilot' scope (required for GitHub Copilot Models API)
+- `GH_PAT`: GitHub Personal Access Token with 'copilot' scope (required for GitHub Copilot Models API)

 **Optional secrets:**
-- `GITHUB_MODEL`: Model name, defaults to `openai/gpt-4.1`
+- `GH_MODEL`: Model name, defaults to `openai/gpt-4.1`
-- `GITHUB_MODELS_URL`: GitHub Models API endpoint, defaults to `https://models.github.ai/inference`
+- `GH_MODELS_URL`: GitHub Models API endpoint, defaults to `https://models.github.ai/inference`
 - `ONEDRIVE_SOURCE_FOLDER`: Source folder path, defaults to `Handwritten Notes`
 - `ONEDRIVE_DEST_FOLDER`: Destination folder path, defaults to `second-brain/second-brain/_scans`
 - `ONEDRIVE_PROCESSED_FOLDER`: Processed files folder, defaults to `Handwritten Notes/processed`

-**Note**: The default `GITHUB_TOKEN` in GitHub Actions doesn't have access to GitHub Copilot Models.
+**Note**: The default `github.token` in GitHub Actions doesn't have access to GitHub Copilot Models.
 You must use a Personal Access Token with the 'copilot' scope.

 #### 6. Enable the Workflow

 The workflow is already configured in `.github/workflows/process-handwritten-notes.yml`.
-It will run automatically every hour from 8am to 11pm.
+It will run automatically every 15 minutes, 24/7.
 You can also trigger it manually from the **Actions** tab.

 ## Architecture